se-edu/se-book/testCaseDesign/equivalencePartitions/what/text.md

   <include src="../../../common/definitions.md#def-equivalence-partition" />
 </box>

-**By dividing possible inputs into equivalence partitions we can,**
+**By dividing possible inputs into equivalence partitions you can,**
 * **avoid testing too many inputs from one partition.** Testing too many inputs from the same partition is unlikely to find new bugs.
 This increases the efficiency of testing by reducing redundant test cases.
 * **ensure all partitions are tested.** Missing partitions can result in bugs going unnoticed.
 This increases the effectiveness of testing by increasing the chance of finding bugs.